Generic Name: Testosterone

 - Patients using 7.5 mg daily may be switched to 6 mg (2 mg/day and 4 mg/day systems) at the next scheduled dose.

-Again, early morning serum testosterone concentration should be measured following system application the previous evening for proper dosing around 2 weeks after switching therapy.
+Again, early morning serum testosterone concentration should be measured following system application the previous evening for proper dosing around two weeks after switching therapy.

-- Portions of the body that the patch can be applied to are: back, abdomen, upper arms, or thighs.
+- Portions of the body that the patch can be applied to are: the back, abdomen, upper arms, or thighs.
 The skin area should be clean and dry before applying the patch.
-It is necessary to avoid application on bony areas of the body that may be subject to prolonged pressure during sleep or sitting.
+It is necessary to avoid application on bony body areas subject to prolonged pressure during sleep or sitting.
 Use the adhesive side of the ANDRODERM system.

 - It is not advisable to apply the ANDRODERM system to the scrotum.

-- Do not use the same skin area within a 7-day period.
+- Do not use the same skin area within seven days.

-- Skin on the selected area should not be oily, damaged, or irritated.
+- The skin on the selected area should not be oily, damaged, or irritated.

-- Pressed firmly in place.
-Make sure that the patch has good skin contact, especially around the edges.
+- She is pressed firmly in place.
+Ensure the patch has good skin contact, especially around the edges.

-- Patient with the ANDRODERM system should avoid swimming, showering, or washing the administered are for at least 3 hours after patch application.
+- Patients with the ANDRODERM system should avoid swimming, showering, or washing the administered area for at least 3 hours after patch application.

-- Minor skin irritation may be treated by over-the-counter topical hydrocortisone cream applied after system removal.
+- Minor skin irritation may be treated with over-the-counter topical hydrocortisone cream after system removal.